data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 we'll explore ways to quantify the relationship between male student counts and female student counts.

-### Model the Dataset
+### Model the dataset

 When you visualize your datasets, you are exploring possible relationships between variables.
 But sometimes visualizations can be misleading because of the way we perceive graphics.
 In his book *Data Visualization: A Practical Introduction*, @healy2019 teaches us that

 > Visualizations encode numbers in lines, shapes, and colors.
 That means that
 > our interpretation of these encodings is partly conditional on how we perceive